mvelosop/git-workshop/README.md

 1. Run the `chmod+x.sh` to give execute permission to all scripts.
 (You'll have to give execute permission to this one first yourself, of course.)
 2. Go to the `scripts` folder
-3. Run `source set-path.sh` to add the scripts folder to the PATH for the session.
+3. Run the command: `source set-path.sh` to add the scripts folder to the PATH for the session.
 4. Go the `scenarios/4-merge-and-revert` folder
+   - You'll see the scenario better if you open a new editor session in this folder
 5. Run the `./CLEAN.sh` script to get a clean start.
 6. Run the `./RUN-merge-and-revert.sh` and follow the prompts
+   - Explore the git branches as you execute each step
+   - After executing the last step, the changes introduced in step 3 will be gone without a warning or conflict!

+## Get the answers

+- Why did this happen?
+- How would you solve this (without repeating the codification)?
+- What lesson can you extract from this scenario?

 ## Troubleshooting